contact2nishit/PumpPal/README.md

 Action: Allow the connection.
 Save and enable the rule

-In WSL:
+In Powershell Admin:
-Run ip addr command and look for inet entry under ethernet0
+Run ipconfig command and look for inet entry under ethernet0

 In Powershell administrator: